Are engineers geniuses? Most aren’t! Just like in any other profession, you’ll find a mix of struggling, average, and genius-level engineers.

 - Hard work

-- Many design submittal rounds
+- Multiple design submittal rounds

-- Inhouse engineering review of design work
+- In-house engineering review of design work

-- Third party agency review of design work
+- Third-party agency review of design work

 Who is a genius-level engineer?